utk-cs340-fall24/students/hcrettol.md

     4. HTML/CSS/JS

 ## MY HOBBIES
-* I enjoy hanging out with friends and cooking.
-Some of my favorite foods are:
-    1. Pasta
-    2. Tacos
-    3. Pizza

 * I also really like music and have recently started going to concerts.
 This past summer I took a few spontanious trips to see a few artists I like.
 Some of my favorite shows I went to were:
     1. The Kid Laroi in Nashville
     2. Grey Day in Atlanta